 The evolutionary theory of behavior

 In the fields of psychiatry and psychology, we have a lot of problems right now.
-Causes of the diseases are not really determined.
+Causes of major diseases are not really determined.
 Symptoms are vague and hard to differentiate.
-Treatments often look like an alchemy.
+Treatment often looks like an alchemy.
 Maybe it will work.
 Maybe not.
 Who knows.
 Maybe another will work.
 Or not.
-Psychological theories allow some very loose interpretations, where the chemical processes behind the processes in the psyche should be very precise.
-In the world of neurochemistry, we have a lot of scattered pieces of information, but they don't explain how all these things work together.
+Psychological theories allow some very loose interpretations, where chemical processes behind the processes in the psyche should be very precise.
+In neurochemistry, we have a lot of scattered pieces of information, but they don't explain how all these things work together.

 We definitely need some fresh eyes.
-So I started the project that is supposed to bring new approaches, new ways to interpret the collected information in the world of psychiatry.
-I use the ideas from the completely different fields, from ancient philosophy to modern computer science and engineering, to shake things up a bit.
+So I started a project that is supposed to bring new approaches, new ways to interpret collected information, to the world of psychiatry.
+I use ideas from completely different fields, from ancient philosophy to modern computer science and engineering, to shake things up a bit.

 The first part of the project was published as the evolutionary theory of behavior.
 This is a theory that connects parts of the psyche, basic impulses, observable patterns of behavior, diseases, and effects in social groups, attaching everything to one purely mechanical model.